How to deal with the new changes to OAS

 How to save more money for retirement?

-If the new rules means that those under the age of 54 will lose up to a couple of years of OAS, then one of the ways to make up that lost income from age 65 to 67 is to save more money.
+If the new rules mean that those under the age of 54 will lose up to a couple of years of OAS, then one of the ways to make up that lost income from age 65 to 67 is to save more money.
 Simple math suggests that if you save about $100 per month for the next 10 years, you will have enough to make up the $12,960 of lost OAS.
-It matter less which account you use (TFSA, RRSP or non-RRSP) and more that you stay disciplined to put away the $100 per month.
+It matters less about which account you use (TFSA, RRSP or non-RRSP) and more that you stay disciplined to put away the $100 per month.

 $100 dollars per month translates to about $3 to $4 per day.
 Do you have a latte factor where you could save an extra $3 to $4 per day that will help cut expenses and save a little money?
 The latte factor is a term popularized by well know author David Bach.
 The Latte Factor is finding a few dollars a day to save from eliminating those small day-to-day purchases.
 Lattes are just an example.